-Figure 2: Four Major Categories of Cross-Border Payments (Source)
+Figure 1: The volume and value of Cross-Border Payments Transactions are growing steadily (Source) Figure 2: Four Major Categories of Cross-Border Payments (Source)

 When one business utilizes the services of another, they must exchange money to help pay for the supply of those goods or services.
 The supplier often extends a credit to the buyer, but they may require an assurance of credit in some other form.
 This is known as “Supply Chain Finance” and it’s still practiced heavily in various markets.

 The ecommerce market includes all businesses that ship physical goods online.
 This includes any costs related to shipping, customs and the corresponding taxation. eCommerce has also grown to include digital goods as well, especially as more music, movies and video games are sold digitally.